smguilia/overview-1/ibm-cloud-platform.md

 The platform is built to support your needs whether it's working only in the public cloud or taking advantage of a multicloud deployment model.
 With our open source technologies, such as Kubernetes, Red Hat OpenShift, and a full range of compute options, including virtual machines, containers, bare metal, and serverless, you have the control and flexibility that's required to support workloads in your hybrid environment.
 You can deploy cloud-native apps while also ensuring workload portability.

-Whether you need to migrate apps to the cloud, ensure data resiliency against regional failure, or leverage new paradigms and deployment topologies to build your cloud-native apps, the platform's open architecture is built to accommodate your use case.
+Whether you need to migrate apps to the cloud, modernize your existing apps by using cloud services, ensure data resiliency against regional failure, or leverage new paradigms and deployment topologies to innovate and build your cloud-native apps, the platform's open architecture is built to accommodate your use case.

 ## What's built into the platform?
 {: #built-into-platform}